 The Cloud class are the smallest product tankers to be delivered under the BP Shipping fleet rejuvenation project.

-The Cloud class are equipped with a variety of options to specialise in key regional markets.
-3 vessels will be ice classed, winterised and have heating coils; ready to operate in North European & Baltic Sea ice zones during winter months.
-2 of these ice class vessels will also have Exhaust Gas Scrubbers; a first for BP shipping and amongst the first in the industry for vessels of this type/size.
-The Exhaust Gas Scrubbers will remove Sulphur Oxides (SOx) and particle matter from exhaust emissions making them fully compliant with North Sea / Baltic legislation whilst burning Heavy Fuel Oil.
-Having scrubbers also future-proofs the vessels for the global Sulphur Oxide legislation coming into effect in 2020.
-3 of the Cloud class will be fitted with stern manifolds – providing the ability to load/discharge from the rear of the ship; of particular importance in certain Mediterranean distillates trades.
+The scrubbers remove sulphur oxides (SOx) and particle matter from exhaust emissions making them fully compliant with North Sea/Baltic legislation while burning heavy fuel oil.
+Having scrubbers also future-proofs the vessels for the global low sulphur oxide emissions legislation coming into effect in 2020.
+Three of the Cloud class are fitted with stern manifolds giving the ability to load/discharge from the rear of the ship - of particular importance in certain Mediterranean distillates trades.

-At the time of delivery, the Cloud class will be amongst the most technologically advanced tankers in the world and the most fuel efficient for their size and power.
-They were designed with BP Shipping’s core principles in mind and have embedded many operating lessons learned from the BP Shipping fleet and industry best practices.
+At the time of delivery, the Cloud class were among the most technologically advanced tankers in the world and the most fuel efficient for their size and power.